atmoswing/atmoswing-user-manual/docs/app-optimizer/verification-scores.rst

 Verification scores
 ===================

-The Optimizer has different verification scores implemented:
+The Optimizer has different verification scores implemented.
+The most often used for precipitation is the CRPS.
+The options are:

 * CRPSS (Continuous ranked probability skill score): ``CRPSS``
 * CRPS (Continuous ranked probability score): ``CRPS``